Skip to main content

 54 Contravention of any provision not specifically referred to in this Schedule $1,000-$3,000 / 1-3 days $3,000-$7,000 / 3-7 days $7,000-$11,000 / 7-11 days

 Item 54 is the catch-all.
 Anything not covered by the other 53 items falls here at $1,000 for a first offence.
-The JJ's Pub warning-other-bars contravention mentioned above was penalised under this kind of provision.
+The JJ's Pub contravention mentioned above, an employee drawing attention to liquor inspectors, was penalised at this item's first-offence minimum.

 Where the penalties actually land